pratikalladi/cs225-final-project/documents/Weekly Development Log.md

 ## Optional: Questions for mentor

 	Is the Landmark Path algorithm sufficient for a 3rd algorithm, or should we pivot to our alternate PageRank algorithm?

+***

+# Development Log (Date: 11/11/22 -- 11/18/22)

+## Weekly Goals
+	Our goals this week were to create a makefile to compile the project code and work on the project's dataset, as well as start work on our BFS algorithm.

+## Specific Tasks Completed (and by who)
+	Pratik created the makefile for the project and added the basic structure.
+William made the struct to store the data from the dataset.
+He also started working on BFS for the graph structure.

+## Problems Encountered
+	There were still some issues with organization as many people had commitments and there was just one group meeting.

+## Plans for next week
+Our goals for next week are to begin work on our other algorithms and finish BFS.
+We do plan to work a bit over Thanksgiving break.
+We plan to get the barebones of all the algorithms done by next week.
+We also plan to have more group meetings.

+## Optional: Questions for mentor
+	N/A